grantseltzer/karn/README.md

 ----

-#### STATUS: Pre-alpha
+#### STATUS: alpha

-Right now only seccomp profiles are outputted.
+Baseline functionality exists.
 Support for specific seccomp arguments is also not yet supported (but will be soon).

-Apparmor profile output will be coming soon.
+Check out the issues for things that are not yet implemented.

 ----

 ## Goal

-Make it very easy for system admins of any level to correctly configure linux security modules in their containers.
-Configuring seccomp and apparmor involve writing very long configuration files.
-In practice most people just use [default ones](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json) that people with more experience have written.
-Or they just don't use anything....
+Create a simple permission scheme for easily securing containers.
+Developers can just specify what their container will need permission to do and this tool will output the corresponding seccomp and apparmor configurations.
+This can be thought of as [iOS entitlements](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/AboutEntitlements.html) for containers!

 ## How it works